by JOHN ROBINSON • artwork by GARY LUCY

 I drove along the banks of this town whose charms are regularly overlooked.
 Like the other riverports up and down the Missouri, Glasgow’s history extends to the beginnings of westward expansion.
 Its oldest homes saw the early settlers clutching the handrails of steamboats, felt the heat from the Civil War, and survived to flavor the town’s hilltops.
 Nearer the river, the

-th century, including the oldest continuously-operated soda fountain west of the Mississippi at Henderson Drug Store.
+business district maintains the feel of the 19th century, including the oldest continuously-operated soda fountain west of the Mississippi at Henderson Drug Store.

 A few years ago the town inherited an old barge from upriver, its decaying superstructure betraying its sinful past.
 It once served as the old St. Jo Casino.
 Today, it’s tied to wild trees along a muddy riverbank, hoping to rekindle its old spark, sans slots.
 Alas, recent floods loosed a barrage of trees and debris down the river, big wooden torpedoes that helped deep six the old barge.
 So it sits half submerged at the edge of the bank, choking a stump, bobbing in the rushing brown water, calling for help that can’t come in time.